 Below is the Kanha Safari Review; Season 2016-2017 being done by Naren Malik.
 To tell you briefly about him, Naren is an avid Kanha lover.
 Having started his career in Kanha in the year 2006, he has been doing safaris practically daily.
-This makes him very special as far as Kanha is concerned.
+This makes him very special as far as Kanha Safari is concerned.

 I started my jungle pilgrimage of this season on 2nd of October in the evening drive.
 Butterflies were flapping in my stomach.
-Entering into the jungle after a big gap brings in lot of anxious moments.
+Entering into the jungle after a big gap brings in a lot of anxious moments.
 The jungle looked fab and lush green all over.
-While we were searching for Tigers on the Duke road, i saw a tiger walking in Bishanpura meadow in bright daylight.
+While we were searching for Tigers on the Duke road, I saw a tiger walking in Bishanpura meadow in bright daylight.
 He was heading directly towards us.

 In an instance excitement and thrill was back in my body after three months, I grabbed my binocular just to check if this was a new arrival or one of our old friends?
 Indeed it was our old friend Chota Munna.
-He sat down by a tree and started rubbing his cheeks to a tree, and then he walked on road towards us in his own style.
+He sat down by a tree and started rubbing his cheeks to a tree, and then he walked on the road towards us in his own style.
 So this was my first big cat encounter of this season.
 I had ended my previous season with the same fellow when we saw him on 29th of June and now, started the new season with the same cat.

-Kanha zone saw a marked improvement this season over the last season.
+Kanha Safari zone saw a marked improvement this season over the last season.
 Mundidadar female was frequently sighted with four cubs.
 Now her cubs are fully grown and they are ready to leave the mother.
-Though the dominant male of kanha zone is Bajrang but Mundidadar female was sighted mating with a transient male called Bamnidadar male.
+Though the dominant male of Kanha zone is Bajrang but Mundidadar female was sighted mating with a transient male called Bamnidadar male.
 This was the same male who had a fight with Bajrang last season in Kanha meadow.

-However the new attraction of Kanha zone was a new male who appeared this season.
+However, the new attraction of Kanha zone was a new male who appeared this season.
 It is always interesting to see new tigers in the park.
 This male was sighted in Bajrang’s territory, injuries on his forehead indicated he has had a fight with Bajrang for sure.
 He is an old tiger whose stripes pattern is different from Kanha tigers.
-Also known as thin-stripe-2, it is believed he has come from Pench and spent most of his life in non tourism zones or less visited areas.
+Also known as thin-stripe-2, it is believed he has come from Pench and spent most of his life in non-tourism zones or less visited areas.

 Kisli zone surprised everyone with the sightings this season.
 The attraction of the zone was a new male called Dhamangaon male.
 He was regularly sighted in Kisli throughout the season.
 Karai ghati male was also sighted frequently.

-In the last season Budbudi female had four tiny cubs and one cub was reported killed by the Supkhar male before season ended.
+In the last season, Budbudi female had four tiny cubs and one cub was reported killed by the Supkhar male before the season ended.
 We were expecting Budbudi would be sighted with three this season but there was no sign of any cub this season.
 Such is life in the wilderness.
 It is believed that the rest of the three cubs also got killed by some male in the off (monsoon) season.
 She was seen mating with Dhamangaon male most of the times in Kisli.

 There was no news of Supkhar male in Kisli zone this season.
 Once he was sighted in December in Mukki mating with Dhawajhandi female.
 This male has very different behaviour.
-In 2015 he was seen in kanha-mukki zone, in 2016 he went to kisli zone and stayed there for long and now again he came to mukki zone for a short time.
+In 2015 he was seen in Kanha-mukki zone, in 2016 he went to kisli zone and stayed there for long and now again he came to mukki zone for a short time.
 Maybe it was the pressure from other males.

 Sangam male & Jamun tola also seen in kisli zone.
 There was another female regularly sighted in Kisli who is supposed to be the previous litter of Budbudi female.
 Indri area was less visited by tourist so there was hardly any news of any tiger from that side.
-All in all kisli did a very good job in term of tiger sightings this season, and possibly accomplished some glory back to Kisli zone.
+All in all, kisli did a very good job in term of tiger sightings this season and possibly accomplished some glory back to Kisli zone.

-Now we come to Mukki zone.
+Now we come to the Mukki zone.
 This zone had been very dramatic and full of surprises throughout the season and has been fantastic for tiger sightings.
 To say unexpected happened is not right, it was expected, and it happened.
 Such are the laws of the wild.

 Dhawajhandi female and Choti Mada were sighted in the first month of the season, Choti Mada sighted nursing two cubs.
 There was no news of her third cub.
-Perhaps the cub got killed by some male in the off season.
+Perhaps the cub got killed by some male in the offseason.
 Sometime later 2nd cub was also found dead.
-Till the end of the season she was seen with one cub in her area.
+Till the end of the season, she was seen with one cub in her area.

-Umarjhola female and District line female were also sighted but still there was no news of Kingfisher and Umarpani male.
+Umarjhola female and District line female were also sighted but still, there was no news of Kingfisher and Umarpani male.
 Bheema was sighted with Dhawajhandi female in mating in October.
 She was seen mating with Chota Munna and Bheema last season also but never conceived.

-October 12th was the day when we spotted a big male lying on road while coming back in the evening drive.
+October 12th was the day when we spotted a big male lying on the road while coming back in the evening drive.
 When he started walking towards us, I immediately recognised him to be our Kingfisher male.
 I will never forget this particular sighting as it was my last sighting of this magnificent male.

 Tough to conclude who killed both, but the only likely answer is Umarpani male